-We believe that this is just the start of the era of succulents – with the climate changes and busy lifestyle gardener will turn more and more to low-care, drought-tough plants.
+We believe that this is just the start of the era of succulents – with the climate changes and busy lifestyle, gardeners will turn more and more to low-care, drought-tough plants.
 Knowing all of these facts, you are surely considering adding these little beauties to your home garden.
-Choose one of these ten stylish succulents we are suggesting today as they are all low-maintenance, stylish, and simply gorgeous.
+Choose one of these ten stylish succulents we suggest today as they are all low-maintenance, stylish, and simply gorgeous.

 1. Golden Sedum (Sedum adolphii)